Talking about giving up driving can be an emotionally charged topic – especially when for some, it means giving up independence.

 - Make sure they have regular eyesight tests with an optician – See our page on eyesight for more information – Click here

-- Ensure they visit their doctor and seek medical advice relating to any condition they may have that may affect their driving – Click here for more information
+- Ensure they visit their doctor and seek medical advice relating to any medication they may be taking which could affect their driving – Click here for more information

 - Undertake a voluntary appraisal of their driving.
 We all pick up bad habits, and it is a great way to brush up on skills and carry on driving safely for longer.
 When was the last time any of us have someone appraise our driving?
 It’s fun and can really build confidence.
 Visit our courses page to find out what is available for their needs.
 Click here

 Below are two excellent brochures you can download giving advice on ‘Driving safely for life’ and another on ‘Managing without a Car’.
 These are a great way to open a conversation.

 We also have a series of videos about driving, giving helpful tips and how to speak to a loved one about driving.
 More on this below.